bobbykemp/GDC2017Project/Assets/Scripts/README.md

 Be sure to add commneted header to each scripts you create!

-You can copy the template for commented header here;
+You can copy the template for commented header from here;

 ```
 /*